Proofread Abnywhere Review

 The fact that she includes lessons on setting up a business sold me on it.

-#4 Does the course cover everything you need to know about proofreading?
+#4 Does the Proofread Anywhere course cover what you need to know about proofreading?

 The course assumes you have a basic understanding of English.
 It is not going to teach you the fundamentals of grammar.